WeSolveProblems/wesolveproblems.org.uk/maths-battle/simplified-rules.md

 First of all, the teams are presented with the problems and given a certain time limit to solve them.
 While solving the problems, the team may want to discuss the solutions and strategy for the battle within the team.
-They may use any literature, but it is not permitted to talk about the solution to these problems with anyone except with the members of the jury.
+They may use any books or internet resources, but it is not permitted to talk about the solution to these problems with anyone except with the members of the jury.
 At the end of the allotted time, the actual battle begins, when the teams present the solutions of the problems in accordance with the given rules.

 ##Duel between the captains